NotePlan/plugins/jgclark.Dashboard/README.md

 | enableInteractiveProcessing | true / false |
 | interactiveProcessingHighlightTask | true / false |
 | enableInteractiveProcessingTransitions | true / false |

-As these can be fiddly to set up, I recommend using the **/Make Callback from Current Settings** command to generate the callback URL based on your current settings.
-This is copied to the clipboard.

 ## Team
 I'm just a hobby coder, and not part of the NotePlan team, but I have spent at least 2 working months on this particular plugin.
 So if you would like to support my late-night hobby extending NotePlan through writing these plugins, you can through: